KAIST-IS521/2017ctf-writeups/team-1/bank.md

 ===========
 ### Vulnerability
 There is a SQL injection vulnerability in bank system. \
-The vulnerability originates from functions in `db/utils.py`: \
-`get_account_num`,`get_balance`, and `store_transaction`. \
+The vulnerability originates from functions in `db/utils.py`: `get_account_num`,`get_balance`, and `store_transaction`. \
 These functions can be spotted by diffing the source codes.

-The first two functions seem hard to be exploited \
-because the arguments are user IDs,\
-and this leaves us one and only readily-feasible vulnerable function, \
+The first two functions seem hard to be exploited because the arguments are user IDs,and this leaves us one and only readily-feasible vulnerable function, `store_transaction`.
-`store_transaction`.

 ### Payload
-The attack strategy is to insert the flag which resides in the email \
-field of admin into transfer message so that we can check the flag in \
+The attack strategy is to insert the flag which resides in the email field of admin into transfer message so that we can check the flag in transaction history.
-transaction history.
 Therefore, we put the following payload in the transfer message:

 ```